 - 1.1.
-This report sets out the draft General Fund Budget for 2024/25 and Medium-Term Financial Plan (MTFP) ending 2026/27. - 1.2.
+This report sets out the draft General Fund Budget for 2024-25 and Medium-Term Financial Plan (MTFP) ending 2026-27. - 1.2.
 The work on the 2024-25 budget and the £18.3m MTFP gap has been undertaken as part of the Financial Recovery Plan agreed in August 2023. - 1.3.
 The outputs from the various workstreams of the Financial Recovery Plan are set out within the report and have reduced the budget gap by £15.9m. - 1.4.
-The MTFP sets out the key work streams for the Council to focus on over this period which, collectively, aim to address the remaining £2.4m budget gap across the MTFP period, and prepare for future capital financing costs and funding risks.
+The MTFP sets out the key work streams for the Council to focus on over this period which, collectively, aim to address the remaining

-- 1.5.
-Significant progress has been made since the report to Council in July 2023, but the agreed savings plans need to be delivered and the remaining budget gap needs to be addressed. - Strengthened financial reporting and processes need to be embedded in the Council and foundations of a financially resilient council.
+- £2.4m budget gap across the MTFP period, and prepare for future capital financing costs and funding risks. - 1.5.
+Significant progress has been made since the report to Council in July 2023, but the agreed savings plans need to be delivered and the remaining budget gap needs to be addressed. - 1.6.
+Strengthened financial reporting and processes need to be embedded in the Council in order to lay the foundations of a financially resilient council. - 1.7.
+The Joint Executive Advisory Board (JEAB) considered this report at its meeting held on 11 January 2024.
+The JEAB's comments are set out in Appendix 7 to the report.
+At its meeting held on 25 January 2024, the Executive also considered this report, including the comments of the JEAB, and endorsed the recommendation to Council below.

-2. Recommendation to Executive
+2. Recommendation to Council